volatilityfoundation/volatility3/doc/source/vol2to3.rst

 operations important, since a + b might not work, but b + a might work fine).

-Volatility 3 has also had significant speed improvements, where volatility 2 was designed to allow access to live memory images where the underlying data could change during the run of the plugin, in volatility 3 the data is now read once at the time of object construction, and will remain static, even if the underlying layer changes.
+Volatility 3 has also had significant speed improvements, where volatility 2 was designed to allow access to live memory images and situations in which the underlying data could change during the run of the plugin, in volatility 3 the data is now read once at the time of object construction, and will remain static, even if the underlying layer changes.
 This was because live memory analysis was barely ever used, and this feature could cause a particular value to be re-read many times over for no benefit (particularly since each re-read could result in many additional image reads from following page table translations).

 Finally, in order to provide volatility specific information without impact on the ability for structures to have members with arbitrary names, all the metadata about the object (such as its layer or offset) have been moved to a read-only `vol` dictionary.

-Further the distinction between a :py:class:`~volatility.framework.interfaces.objects.Template` (the thing that constructs an object) and the Object (:py:class:`~volatility.framework.interfaces.objects.ObjectInterface`) itself has been made more explicit.
+Further the distinction between a :py:class:`~volatility.framework.interfaces.objects.Template` (the thing that constructs an object) and the :py:class:`Object <volatility.framework.interfaces.objects.ObjectInterface>` itself has been made more explicit.
 In volatility 2, some information (such as size) could only be determined from a constructed object, leading to instantiating a template on an empty buffer, just to determine the size.
 In volatility 3, templates contain information such as their size, which can be queried directly without constructing the object.

 Layer and Layer dependencies
 ----------------------------
-Address spaces in volatility 2, are now more accurately referred to as Translation Layers (:py:class:`~volatility.framework.interfaces.layers.TranslationLayerInterface`), since each one typically sits atop another and can translate addresses between the higher logical layer and the lower physical layer.
+Address spaces in volatility 2, are now more accurately referred to as :py:class:`Translation Layers <volatility.framework.interfaces.layers.TranslationLayerInterface>`, since each one typically sits atop another and can translate addresses between the higher logical layer and the lower physical layer.
 Address spaces in volatility 2 were strictly limited to a stack, one on top of one other.
 In volatility 3, layers can have multiple "dependencies" (lower layers), which allows for the integration of features such as swap space.